 4. Forewing nearly as wide as long and semicircular in shape, costal margin decidedly rounding; forewing partly opaque, usually with an oblique hyaline band across clavus and corium … 5

 4.’
 Forewing more elongate, costal margin nearly straight, or if rounding, with a distinct bulla present at the base of each wing ….
 6

 5. Forewing semicircular in shape, not closely appressed to the body, veins of corium forming small irregular cells, some of which usually (not always) are vitreous or light colored … Dictyssa Melichar

 5.’
 Forewing almost as broad as long, held almost vertically, cells of corium exceptionally few and large and distinctly angular ….
 Dictyonia Uhler

-6. Vertex obtusely produced for distance nearly equal to width of eye … 7
+6. Vertex obtusely produced for a distance nearly equal to the width of an eye … 7

 6.’
 Vertex not obtusely produced, distance from eye to apex of head much less than width of eye … 8

 8. Posterior tibiae with 2-3 lateral spines; forewing with distinct bulla at outer angles of the corium … Dictyssonia Ball